 5. Regulate Employee Behavior

-Pay attention to employee behaviour.
+Pay attention to employee behavior.
 Payroll is not a department that often requires working late or taking files home.
 If you have an employee who works with sensitive payroll data who often prefers to work when no one is around, keep your spidey senses activated.
 Request they stick to office hours or do a random audit to make sure everything is on the up and up.
-We also recommend you promote direct desposit within your company when possible.
+We also recommend you promote direct deposit within your company when possible.
 This will minimize the amount of physical checks present that could be potentially stolen or altered.

 Payroll fraud doesn’t get talked about a lot, but it can be really costly.
 It’s especially devastating for startups and small businesses.
 While you may never be able to create totally fraud-proof systems, there’s no reason you shouldn’t try.